Syed Ahmad Barelvi: Jihad movement

-On 6 May 1831, on the day of Jumu'ah 23 Zulqa'da 1246 AH, Syed Ahmad Barelvi's mujahideen forces prepared for the final battle at Balakot Maidan in the mountainous valley of Mansehra district.
+On 6 May 1831, on the day of Jumu'ah 23 Zulqa'da 1246 AH, Syed Ahmad Barelvi's mujahideen forces prepared for the final battle at Balakot in the mountainous valley of Mansehra.
 An ill-equipped army of mujahideen faced a significantly larger number of soldiers led by the Sikh commander Sher Singh.
-On that day, Syed Ahmed, Shah Ismail, and prominent leaders of the Islamic movement fell fighting in the battlefield.
+On that day, Syed Ahmad, Shah Isma'il, and prominent leaders of the Islamic movement fell fighting in the battlefield.
 Sikh victory at Balakot arose jubilation in Lahore.
 The defeat at Balakot was a devastating blow to the movement.